koesan/Evoars/README.md

 - [Coqui TTS](https://github.com/coqui-ai/TTS) — text-to-speech / voice cloning tools.
 - [LaMa (LAMA) Inpainting](https://github.com/advimman/lama) — image inpainting for text removal and repair.
 - [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) — OCR engine for text detection/extraction.

-> Note: these are third-party open-source projects used for research and implementation reference.
-Please check each repo for their own licenses and citation guidelines.

----

-### 📄 License

-Licensed under the Apache License 2.0.
-See [LICENSE](LICENSE) for details.